McGill-NLP/retriever-lm-reasoning/README.md

 You may want to use `dpr/fid_environment.yml` as well.

 ##### Experiments
-In order to run the flan-t5 experiments, you must first prepare the [DPR retriever](https://github.com/facebookresearch/DPR).
+In order to run the fid experiments, you must first prepare the [DPR retriever](https://github.com/facebookresearch/DPR).
 In these experiments, we load the `nq_retriever` checkpoints.
 Also, we use the `nq_reader_base` checkpoint for the FiD model available in [the model's github repository](https://github.com/facebookresearch/FiD).
-The following scripts run all kinds of experiments. `dpr` arguments refer to the retriever's arguments, 'lm' arguments refer to the model's arguments, and `reason` arguments refer to the specific arguments for our experiments.
+The following scripts run all kinds of experiments. `dpr` arguments refer to the retriever's arguments, `lm` arguments refer to the model's arguments, and `reason` arguments refer to the specific arguments for our experiments.
 ```bash
 cd dpr